nicolasmarie1/pcvs/docs/source/index.rst

 the same time.
 This decrease in the time to result boosts productivity of development, leading to a better software.
-By separating tests (=code to execute) from application to validate, the effort of writing tests and setting validation plaform is strongly reduced, for instance:
+By separating tests (=code to execute) from application to validate, the effort of writing tests and setting validation platform is strongly reduced, for instance:

 #.
 The dev team writes tests and describes scenarii.
 #.
 Cluster admins set up the architecture for testing (compilers, tools...).